 Sports and race betting

-Betting on the races and sporting events has always been popular, but availability of online gambling makes it easier than ever.
-The ads are everywhere.
+People at horse racesBetting on the races and sporting events has always been popular, but online gambling has made it easier than ever to place a bet.

-It's one of the riskiest forms of gambling.
+It's one of the riskiest forms of gambling

-People who bet on sporting events regularly, especially young men, are more likely to develop problems with gambling than people who gamble in other ways, say lottery tickets or scratchies.
+People who bet on sporting events regularly, especially young men, are more likely to develop problems with gambling than people who gamble in other ways, say on lottery tickets or scratchies.

 Research in 2015 found that 41% of people who regularly bet on sporting events experience one or more gambling-related problems.